 - Deductibles and co-pays under medical plans

-- Dental and orthodontic expenses Vision exams, glasses, contact
+- Dental and orthodontic expenses

+- Vision exams, glasses, contact

 - Prescription medication and supplies

-- Over the counter medicines and
+- Over the counter medicines and drugs

 - Physical and mental therapy for medical care

 - Chiropractic care

 - Laboratory fees

-If you do not use the money you deposit This is a partial list, for illustrative purposes only.
+This is a partial list, for illustrative purposes only.
 All medical expenses must be properly substantiated, consistent with IRS guidelines, in order to be reimbursed from your HFSA.
 Some FSAs limit the expenses that may be eligible for reimbursement.
 Consult your plan documents.

-Benefit Allocation Systems PO Box 62407, King of Prussia, PA 19406 800-945-5513 solutions@BASusa.com www.BASusa.com © 2021 Benefit Allocation Systems, LLC All Rights Reserved.
+Benefit Allocation Systems PO Box 62407, King of Prussia, PA 19406 800-945-5513 solutions@BASusa.com www.BASusa.com © 2023 Benefit Allocation Systems, LLC All Rights Reserved.